fledge-iot/fledge/docs/92_downloads.rst

 Debian Packages
 ===============

 We have created Debian for Intel and ARM architectures.
-The packages have been tested on Ubuntu 16.04 and Raspbian Stretch.
+The packages have been tested on Ubuntu 16.04, Ubuntu 18.04 and Raspbian Stretch.

 FogLAMP Debian Packages for Intel
 ---------------------------------